 end-to-endjob to parallelize the suite across multiple runners. - Add a PR comment step that posts a summary of test results and links to artifacts, using the GitHub Actions PR comment action or equivalent.

-- Hook the custom MCP from Module 5 into a post-deploy smoke test: after a merge to main, run
+- Hook the custom MCP from Writing a Custom MCP Wrapper into a post-deploy smoke test: after a merge to main, run

 verify_shelf_pageagainst the staging environment. - Run Bugbot (if not already integrated) and make its completion a required status check.